 Our vision of "open knowledge for all" encompasses a wider world than simply the Wikimedia projects.
-There are a great many groups and communities working in areas which overlap with Wikimedia UK.
+There are a great many groups and communities working in areas which Do visit our website, drop us an email, give us a call or pop in to one of our events.
+A warm welcome is guaranteed!

+overlap with Wikimedia UK.
 That's why we've invested in a project called the Open Coalition.
 This project will work to bring together groups working in all areas of Open, including open access, open education, open knowledge and so on, to encourage more collaboration and knowledge sharing.